 It’s fairly common for first-time riders to “drop” their motorcycle at least once, often because the bike is too heavy for them to manage.
 For your first motorcycle, consider one that is lighter and easier to maneuver.
 You can always move up to something bigger when you’re ready.

 Buying a model that is favorably reviewed and has a good resale value means you’ll probably be able to sell yours rather quickly when you’re ready to upgrade, without losing too much of your original investment.

 4. How much power does it have?

-There’s no sense in starting out with a bike that’s going to intimidate you; look for a motorcycle with 250 cc or 300 cc (cylinder capacity) and you’ll still have plenty of power.
+There’s no sense in starting out with a bike that’s going to intimidate you; look for a motorcycle with 250 cc or 300 cc (cubic centimeter) and you’ll still have plenty of power.
 Going bigger than that can lead to panic decisions and poor driving reactions.
 Take your time and grow into your bike.
 You’ll be glad you did.